jkatofsky/textgenrnn-api/README.md

 ## Description

-A lightweight Google Cloud API that allows clients to create RNNs trained on arbitirary strings, and then query them.
-Uses the phenomenal [textgenrnn](https://github.com/minimaxir/textgenrnn) Python module for the text generation. `textgenrnn-api` will not output anything worthy of a NLP paper, but it is pretty fun.
+A lightweight Python API, designed to run on Google Cloud, which allows clients to create RNNs trained on arbitirary strings and then query them.
+Uses the phenomenal [textgenrnn](https://github.com/minimaxir/textgenrnn) module for text generation and [Sanic](https://github.com/huge-success/sanic) as a web framework. `textgenrnn-api` will not output anything worthy of a NLP paper, but it's still pretty fun.

 ## Routes